Welcome Ambassadors Recommend: Parks in Bath

 CRESCENT FIELDS

-Jeff Giblin
+Jeff

 “Bath, of course, has many lovely green and open spaces, but if I were to choose a favourite, it would be more a location within a park, rather than a park itself.

 Royal Victoria Park is the largest recreational setting within the city, and is enthusiastically used by many residents and visitors.
-However, when I find myself there, I always seem to graduate toward the space immediately below the Royal Crescent, known as ‘Crescent Fields’.
+However, when I find myself there, I always seem to gravitate toward the space immediately below the Royal Crescent, known as ‘Crescent Fields’.
 This open grassed area affords a wonderful view of one of Bath’s architectural gems, and often allows a quiet sit to just look, enjoy, and play with your thoughts.”

 The Garden of Remembrance at Henrietta Park